Chapman (magazine)

-Chapman is a literary magazine based in Edinburgh, Scotland.
+Chapman was a literary magazine based in Edinburgh, Scotland.
 It has published many Scottish and international authors, including Iain Crichton Smith, Alasdair Gray, Sorley MacLean and Kathleen Raine.
-It covers new poetry and short fiction, as well as critical essays and reviews.
+It covered new poetry and short fiction, as well as critical essays and reviews.

 It was started in 1970 as The Chapman, a pamphlet edited by George Hardie and Walter Perrie.
 Robert Calder, Joy Hendry and Walter Perrie edited the magazine during 1975.
-Joy Hendry began editing the title first in conjunction with Perrie, then solo from Issue 16 in 1976.
+Hendry began editing the title in conjunction with Perrie, then solo from issue 16 in 1976.
 She was the magazine's editor until 2005.

-It is variously known as Chapman magazine, Chapman: Scotland's Quality Literary Magazine, but Chapman is its proper title.
+It was variously known as Chapman magazine, Chapman: Scotland's Quality Literary Magazine, but Chapman was its proper title.